 - Calculation of Displacement is necessary in order to spot a balanced cement plug (hydrostatic heads inside the string and outside in the annulus shall be the same).

-- An under displacement of 1 or 2bbl will help draining the slurry off the pipe when pulling out of hole.
+- An under displacement of 1 or 2bbl will help drain the slurry of the pipe when pulling out of the hole.

 - After setting the plug, pull out slowly 30 – 50m above the theoretical top of the plug and direct circulate (consider reverse circulation if conditions allow it).